 Introduce yourself to our 2017 Texas Product Stewardship Council Steering Committee Members:

-- Dayna Cowley (Vice Chair)– City of Dallas, [email protected]
+- Dayna Cowley (Chair)– City of Dallas, [email protected]

 - Erin Livingston (Membership Chair)– H-GAC, [email protected]

 - Kim Mote– Texans for Clean Water, [email protected]

 - Sarah Mason– City of Houston, [email protected]